6 Ways to Foster a Relationship with Your Patron Saint

 St. Alphonsus Liguori statue

-By following these suggestions, you can allow the Holy Spirit to work to promote the power of your patron saints before the throne of God.
-The Communion of Saints binds together the blessed of Heaven, the Holy Souls in Purgatory, and the Faithful on earth.
+By following these suggestions, you can work alongside the Holy Spirit to promote devotion to your patron saints in your own heart and the hearts of those around you.
+The Communion of Saints binds together the blessed in heaven, the holy souls in purgatory, and the faithful on earth.

 The saints are a beacon in a darkening world, lighting the way for us all.
 Enrich your faith by deepening your friendship with your patron saints.
 They have so much to teach us.